MasrourTawfik/chat-gi-iads/docs/source/Synthetic_Data_Generation_for_Industrial_Applications.rst

 Techniques for generating synthetic data
 ---------------

-There are multiple techniques to generate synthetic data, out of which these are the most prominent:
+Now that we discussed the importance of generating synthetic datasets, We will introduce multiple techniques to generate synthetic data, out of which these are the most prominent:

 Drawing Numbers from a Distribution
 --------------------------------------------